-Teeth grinding and clenching are considered as abnormal tooth-tooth contact.
-It can occur when you are wake or while sleeping.
+Teeth grinding and clenching are considered abnormal tooth-tooth contact.
+It can occur when you are awake or while sleeping.
 If it happens during sleep, it can be a form of sleep movement disorder.

 Constant grinding or clenching can be detrimental to teeth, jaw muscles and the jaw joint.
 It can lead to aggressive wear and shortening of the teeth, broken teeth, broken fillings, jaw muscle pain, jaw joint pain and morning headaches.

 Sometimes, you may hear your kids grinding their teeth during sleep.
 Sometimes, you may catch yourself with teeth together during work or driving.
 Sometimes, your partner may complain about the grinding noise.
 Sometimes, you may wake up with sore jaw muscles or joint.
 However, most of the time, you may be not aware of it.